Don’t you find it odd that most “marketing secrets” are just common sense these days?

-What this scale shows is that the colder your traffic, the lower threat your offer has to be in order to expect conversion to come through.
+What this scale shows is that the colder your traffic, the lower your offer’s threat level has to be to expect conversions.

 And you can replicate this same logic to other types of PPC channels so you cover all your bases: Display, Video, Social, and Search.

 Let’s say that you’re a B2B PPC advertiser and your ultimate PPC goal is to generate leads through the CTA of a “Free Consultation”.

 You might get that to work very well on the Search network because of your visitors having the “hot intent” of wanting what you have to offer.